sigp/positions-vacant/pm-ea-bd.md

 * Assist in scheduling client engagements and managing consultant schedule
 * Interface with our bookkeeper and tax agent to help keep our books in order
 * Invoice our clients
-* Occasionnally assist with travel booking
+* Occasionally assist with travel booking
-* Occasionnally help with marketing, recruitment and business development activities
+* Occasionally help with marketing, recruitment and business development activities

 You may fit the role if you have: